clux/probes.hugo/content/post/2020-09-26-second-brain.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Since it&#39;s a Monday, let&#39;s play which fantasy writer&#39;s desk would you want to write at:<br>1.
 Ursula K. Le Guin&#39;s<br>2.
 Neil Gaiman&#39;s<br>3.
 J.R.R.
 Tolkien&#39;s<br>4.
 Terry Pratchett&#39;s <a href="https://t.co/hsMRgI0JEh">pic.twitter.com/hsMRgI0JEh</a></p>&mdash; Into The Forest Dark (@ElliottBlackwe3) <a href="https://twitter.com/ElliottBlackwe3/status/1308030597688971265?ref_src=twsrc%5Etfw">September 21, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <!--shortcode fails on my hugo install..< tweet 1308030597688971265 >-->

-However, this [article on sociologist Niklas Luhmann and his Zettelkasten system]( https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) did highlight some very important data modelling approaches on note taking:
+Individualism notwithstanding, this [article on sociologist Niklas Luhmann and his Zettelkasten system]( https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) really brought up some very important data modelling problem inherent to note taking:

-- categorising notes by **folders**
+- do we categorise notes by **folders**?
-- categorising notes by **tags**
+- do we categorise notes by **tags**?
-- categorising notes by **links**
+- do we categorise notes by **links**?

-All cause data to get lost on their own, but together you have a strong, self-reinforcing system.
-And if Luhmann could achieve this with a simple [slip box system of index cards](https://en.wikipedia.org/wiki/Zettelkasten#/media/File:Zettelkasten_(514941699).jpg), then there must be ways to do this with an editor you know without delving into [orgmode](https://orgmode.org/) land and having to re-learn something equivalent to markdown.
+All these methods on their own cause data to get lost, but using all of them at the same time gives you a strong, self-reinforcing system.
+If `Luhmann` could achieve this with a simple [slip box system of index cards](https://en.wikipedia.org/wiki/Zettelkasten#/media/File:Zettelkasten_(514941699).jpg), then there are bound to be nice ways to do this in __your__ editor without delving into [orgmode](https://orgmode.org/) land.

 The principles listed in this article is also interesting.
 Particularly 3:

 > **Always link your notes**
 > Whenever you add a note, make sure to link it to already existing notes.
 Avoid notes that are disconnected from other notes.
 As Luhmann himself put it, "each note is just an element that derives its quality from the network of links in the system.
 A note that is not connected to the network will be lost, will be forgotten by the Zettelkasten"

-The same can be said about D&D campaigns.
+This feels like good D&D advice as well.
 An NPC already linked to a player can be a lot easier, and more sensible to quickly re-instate, than to copy or slightly tweak [one of your 10 existing characters](https://old.reddit.com/r/dndmemes/comments/iuajhd/im_basically_a_voice_actor/) - at least if they are popular/good.
 Plus, it will help the players remember them better.
 A campaign quickly accumulates a lot of information.
 No need to make this harder than it already is.

 ## Obsidian
 The article by [joshwin](joshwin.imprint.to) on how he [uses obsidian to manage goals, tasks, notes, and more](https://joshwin.imprint.to/post/how-i-use-obsidian-to-manage-my-goals-tasks-notes-and-software-development-knowledge-base) is interesting.
 A pre-configured all-in-one application that is flexible and powerful enough to let you handle all these different categoris.
 Well worth [looking into](https://obsidian.md/) **if** you don't have a good editor already.
 Their [feature list](https://obsidian.md/features) is decent.